jaroslavstehlik/GameDevForBeginners/game_dev/building_blocks/counters.md

 - **Add**, during game we need to add the counter whenever player collects a star or kills a zombie.
 - **Subtract**, during game we want to remove some counter progress, we can do it as a form of punishment or we can use it as consumable.
 Spending our counter as currency for exchanging goods or power-ups.
+- **Multiply**, special bonus in our game can double or triple our existing score.
+- **Divide**, our counter can also represent a negative effect, so diving its value would decrease that effect.

 ## Readers
 We often need to present score or currency to the player to inform about our progress.